devsohyun/networking-td-unity/README.md

   ...
 })

-# SocketIO listening data from unity, when it arrives send it to TD.
+# SocketIO listening on data from unity, when it arrives send it to TD.
 socket.on('player:send-player-event', function(data){
     console.log(data.cmd)
     OSC_CLIENT.send('/player/osc_listener', data.cmd, function () {})
   })

-#  SocketIO listening message from TD. when it arrives send it to unity.
+#  SocketIO listening on message from TD. when it arrives send it to unity.
 OSC_SERVER.on('message', function (msg) {
     console.log('new message from TD:')
     console.log(msg)